bbauska/W3Cx-3of5/README.md

 There are some simple approaches, such as creating your own minimal record format (e.g. a string with fields separated with a given character, using join() on store and split() upon retrieval) or using multiple keys (e.g. post_17_title, post_17_content, post_17_author, etc.).
 But these are really hacks.
 Thankfully, there\'s a better way,  JSON.stringify() and JSON.parse() methods.

-[JSON](https://www.json.org/) provides a great way of encoding and decoding data that is a really good match for JavaScript.
+<a href="https://www.json.org/">JSON</a> provides a great way of encoding and decoding data that is a really good match for JavaScript.
 You have to be careful not to use circular data structures or non-serializable objects, but in the vast majority of cases, plugging JSON support into your local store is straightforward.

 <h4>Typical usage</h4>
 ```
-1.  locaStorage.key = JSON.stringify(object); // or\...
+1.  locaStorage.key = JSON.stringify(object); // or...
 2.  localStorage.setItem(key, JSON.stringify(object));
 ```

-Let\'s try a simple toy example ([online at JSBin](https://jsbin.com/ciricis/2/edit?html,console,output)).
+Let\'s try a simple toy example (<a href="https://jsbin.com/ciricis/2/edit?html,console,output">online at JSBin</a>).
 The example below saves a JavaScript object in JSON, then restores it and checks that the object properties are still there!

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 304. json save/load in local storage (xx) ------------------------------->